MohanGuo/Equivariant_Diffusion/blogpost.md

 ### P. Bartak, L. Cadigan, M. Guo, M. Sedlacek, A. Vozikis

 In this blog post, we present and discuss the seminal paper ["Equivariant Diffusion for Molecule Generation in 3D"](https://arxiv.org/abs/2203.17003) [1], which presented an Equivariant Diffusion Model (EDM).
 Diffusion models are trained to remove noise from data.
 After training, the model can take in a sample of random noise and sequentially denoise the sample until it generates new data (in this case, it generates a molecule).
-Hoogeboom et al (2022) trained a diffusion model with an Equivariant Graph Neural Network (EGNN) backbone for molecule generation in 3D, a novel approach at the time.
+Hoogeboom et al (2022) trained a diffusion model with an Equivariant Graph Neural Network (EGNN) backbone to generate 3D molecules, a novel approach at the time.
 EDM inspired many subsequent works in the field [22, 23, 24, 25] and showed strong improvement over other generative methods at the time.
-EDM has a downside: the sequential denoising during generation can take a large amount of time, creating a large computational burden [5].
+However, this method has a major downside: the sequential denoising during generation can take a large amount of time, creating a large computational burden [5].

 <!---
 We hope to give the reader an easy-to-understand overview of the underlying theory and core ideas of the EDM paper, leading